Nyękwarihwá·yę̀·ʔ

 1766 In July, Tyakawé·kę (recorded as “Diagawegee”), a Tuscarora Sachem from NY arrived in Brunswick County before Governor Tryon and requested to remove any Tuscaroras who wished to migrate north.

 *On July 12, a land lease was made and ratified in December before the NC General Assembly in New Bern.
 Wealthy white settlers had been trying to acquire the fertile Roanoke bottomlands for years.
 Knowing the Tuscarora’s frustration with white encroachment, three settlers (Robert Jones, William Williams, Thomas Pugh) offered $1,500 for an 8,000 acre lease to run for 150 years.
 This was enough to enable some to migrate to Haudenosaunee Country.
 The settler called Alexander McCulloch influenced the General Assembly to ratify the lease and for this, he was given 100 acres that he was promised by Jones, Williams and Pugh.
-This land lease at Indian Woods reservation causes unrest among Tuscaroras, resulting in a second migration to NY of 155.

 *The majority of Tuscarora who remain in NC begin migrating en masse to present day Robeson County, where the chiefs secured land grants for the purpose of relocating the Tuscarora Nation Council Fire.
 It is believed that the chiefs who signed this land lease did so, in part, because as more settlers encroached upon reservation lands without consequence, they feared the white men would again take Tuscarora lands and at least a land lease would ensure they would be designated as the legal owners.
 The Tuscarora Council Fire was relocated to present day Robeson County by the chiefs.